I’m a COVID-19 lab director. This is why the integrity of my testing depends on investment in people

 As of this writing, over 450,000 COVID-19 tests are administered each day around the country.
 My lab at a Federally Qualified Health Center (FQHQ) is running one rapid COVID-19 viral test roughly every 10 minutes, 6 days a week.
 In addition, every day we send out hundreds of COVID-19 viral and antibody tests to partner labs.

-Whether a COVID-19 test, a cholesterol level test, or a breast tissue biopsy, when our samples are whisked away by healthcare workers, we don’t often think much about what happens next.
+Whether it’s a COVID-19 test, a cholesterol level test, or a breast tissue biopsy, when our samples are whisked away by healthcare workers, we don’t often think much about what happens next.
 A laboratory test feels technical, reliable, and definitive; what’s invisible to the patient is just how much an accurate diagnosis depends on humans.
-As lab director, my responsibility is to ensure that every test done at the lab is accurate.
+As a lab director, my responsibility is to ensure that every test done at the lab is accurate.

-News reports show a steadily rising tally of tests performed by labs like mine across the country.
+News reports show a steadily rising tally of tests performed by labs such as mine across the country.
 This increase in testing capacity is key to containing the pandemic.
 Any doubt in testing accuracy erodes public confidence in the nation’s response strategy and handling of the crisis.

-Since this past April, it has been suggested that Abbott’s ID NOW rapid COVID-19 tests might be less accurate than traditional RT-PCR tests.
-While this initial study was not peer-reviewed, it raised questions among the public, and even among my physician and nursing colleagues, who found themselves asking, “Are COVID-19 tests truly accurate?”
+Since April, it has been suggested that Abbott’s ID NOW rapid COVID-19 tests might be less accurate than traditional RT-PCR tests.
+While the study that questioned the test’s accuracy was not peer-reviewed, it raised questions among the public, and even among my physician and nursing colleagues, who found themselves asking, “Are COVID-19 tests truly accurate?”

-Though most concerns around COVID-19 test accuracy have focused around faulty machinery and companies rushing to bring their offerings to market, nearly three decades of experience have taught me that what matters most in any lab, is the people.
+Though most concerns around COVID-19 test accuracy have focused around faulty machinery and companies rushing to bring their offerings to market, nearly three decades of experience have taught me that what matters most in any lab is the people.
 The testing professionals behind the scenes are conducting hundreds of manual actions every day that determine the validity of a test.
 Human beings perform the very checks that ensure a machine is giving accurate results.

 Now, when stakes are higher than ever, we must recognize that accurate testing goes beyond sophisticated equipment; it also requires qualified leaders at the helm, well-trained workers, and well-funded health centers.